norman-ml/norman_sdk/README.md

 ```

-## 2. Signup and Create an API Key
+## 2. Signup and create an API key

 Before making any requests, you’ll need to create an **API key**.
 This key authorizes your SDK to securely access the Norman API.